RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

    {1: {2: 2, 3: 6}, 2: {3: 3}, 3: {}}

-Now we have a "**co-occurence matrix**"; given one product, we an tell how often that product is in the same shopping cart as many others.
+Now we have a "**co-occurrence matrix**"; given one product, we can tell how often that product is in the same shopping cart as many others.
 The matrix we have built turns out to be a "**lower triangular matrix**" because we are only storing the lower left.
 The upper right is symmetric so we can save half the storage!

 **Important:** Saving storage often comes with an additional cost in complexity.
-In this case, becuase we are building a "lower triangular" matrix, we have to be careful if we want to get all of the products that are purchased together.
+In this case, because we are building a "lower triangular" matrix, we have to be careful if we want to get all of the products that are purchased together.
 We cannot just look at the column corresponding to the product and we cannot just look at the row corresponding to the product.
 If we wanted to know everything